fgrehm/blog/_drafts/getting-to-know-btrfs.md

 > integrity with acceptable performance.

-As another COW example, we have [Ruby Enterprise Edition](http://www.rubyenterpriseedition.com/faq.html#what_is_this), that shipped with a "copy-on-write friendly garbage collector, capable of reducing Ruby on Rails applications’ memory usage by 33% on average" and had its EOL anounced once a copy-on-write patch was checked into Ruby 2.0.
+As another COW example, we have [Ruby Enterprise Edition](http://www.rubyenterpriseedition.com/faq.html#what_is_this), that shipped with a "_copy-on-write friendly garbage collector, capable of reducing Ruby on Rails applications’ memory usage by 33% on average_" and had its EOL anounced once a copy-on-write patch was checked into Ruby 2.0.
 For other use cases please refer to [Wikipedia](http://en.wikipedia.org/wiki/Copy-on-write#Other_applications_of_copy-on-write).